 Water training is provided when we install your new hot tub, but your water care can be broken down into 2 main aspects:-

 This the most important part of water care.
-It is important that there is a sanitiser in your water at all times with ensure your water stays clear from any bacteria or virus’.
-The most common sanitisers are either chlorine or bromine.
+It is important that there is a sanitizer in your water at all times with ensuring your water stays clear from any bacteria or virus’.
+The most common sanitizers are either chlorine or bromine.

 How often do I need to change the water in my hot tub?

 A typical family hot tub will need a water change every 3 months with regular use.
 Changing the water is simple on all our hot tubs.
 Just connect a hose to the drain plug on the hot tub and allow the water to drain out.
 The hot tub can then be refilled with fresh water.
 If it’s something you don’t want to do then we offer a fresh start service where we come and do the work for you.
 See here for more details on our hot tub servicing packages

 Filter maintenance is important to both your water and your hot tub components.
 Dirty filters will contaminate your water and blocked filters will cause the pumps to have to work harder.
 Your hot tub filter(s) should be rinsed out with a hose every 2 weeks, perhaps more often if the hot tub is used frequently.
 Then every 3 months the filters should be deep cleaner with a dedicated filter cleaner.
 This will remove any oils and greases which may have built up in the filter.
 Filters should be replaced every year.